rodalbuyeh/dsc102-sp23/index.md

 Revised slides for 4/25 to more accurately bucket some AWS services within PaaS and SaaS.

 {: .challenge }
 Beat the 255 second best runtime on PA0 for 2% extra credit!
+Must be reproducible, and beat by 10 seconds for eligibility, with correct results on test datasets.
+Can only be won once per team.

 Click the 📺 icons below to view lecture recording.